Off-nuclear H2O maser and dense molecular gas in NGC1068: Summary

 Analysis of published maser spectra shows that the velocity of the off-nuclear masers has shifted towards the blue during the 35 years covering six observing epochs (Fig. \ref{f8}).
 Since component C results from the shock front between the jet and the ambient molecular materials, this velocity drift towards the observer confirms that the jet points in front of the plane of the sky.
 Thus, the blue-shifted velocity of both the local \hco emission at C and the off-nuclear \ho maser probe the jet-ISM interaction region in the nuclear outflow.

-The ring-like structure imaged both at high resolution in the \ho maser and \hco (3--2) molecular gas emission may suggest an shock-driven (cylindrical) expansion of the dense gas triggered by the heating from the decelerating shock in the radio jet.
+The ring-like structure imaged both at high resolution in the \ho maser and \hco (3--2) molecular gas emission may suggest a shock-driven (cylindrical) expansion of the dense gas triggered by the heating from the decelerating shock in the radio jet.
 The 22\,GHz off-nuclear \ho maser components trace velocity coherent column density regions at the edges of this shock-driven expansion.
+The observed ring-like distribution of the line emission of \hco (3-2) superposed on the maser spots is consistent with the expanding ring model that is recently proposed in \citet{gal23}.

 The non-LTE radiative transfer model calculation explains the observed molecular line intensity ratios obtained by the sub-millimeter ALMA observations.
 The results of our calculations using RADEX are largely consistent with conditions where 22\,GHz \ho maser excitation occurs.
 Thus, the data obtained from ALMA enabled us to diagnose the gas conditions required for excitation of sub-mm molecular line as well as for the \ho maser emission.